AndrewBuck/cosmic/README.txt

 celery -A cosmic worker -l info python3 dispatcher.py

+Once the site is up and running for the first time you should also create at least one user account on the website and run the cost accounting script for the first time.
+The user account can be created through the website interface in the normal way.
+After the account is created run the script below to total up the users costs.
+When run for the first time you will need to manually specify a date a short time in the past to initialize the cost accounting system.

+python3 calculate_user_costs.py <startDate>

 Commands that need to be installed on the system and in the path: